oslabs-beta/AthenaJS/README.md

 **Easy to use**: AthenaJS is a standalone electron application that allows developers to import their own React components or create components from scratch within the application's code editor.

-**Dynamic**: Developers can mock fetch request/data, style, and change the functionality of their components within the application's code editors.
+**Dynamic**: Developers can mock HTTP requests, style, and change the functionality of their components within the application's code editors.
 Changes are reflected in the renderer with the press of a button!

 **UI Mode**: After developers have created/edited their react components, they can navigate to the UI Mode section and prototype UIs using components from their library.